tezlm/discount/api.md

   on(event: "leave", listener: (room: Room) => any): this,                   // when you leave a room

   // misc
-  on(event: "accountData", listener: (event: AccountData) => any): this,     // when your account data changes on(event: "roomAccountData", listener: (event: AccountData, room: Room) => any): this, // when room-specific account data changes on(event: "notifications", listener: (notifs: Notifications, room: Room) => any): this, // when your notification count changes for a room
+  on(event: "remoteEcho", listener: (echo: LocalEvent, txnId: string) => any): this,      // when an event finishes sending on(event: "accountData", listener: (event: AccountData) => any): this,                  // when your account data changes on(event: "roomAccountData", listener: (event: AccountData, room: Room) => any): this,  // when room-specific account data changes on(event: "notifications", listener: (notifs: Notifications, room: Room) => any): this, // when your notification count changes for a room
 }